Fanchengyan/myst-sphinx-gallery/docs/source/user_guide/thumb.rst

 - **multiple images** - If there are multiple figures in an example file, you can specify the strategy to determine which thumbnail will be used for the gallery.
 The following strategies are supported:

-  1. **alt** - If the alt attribute of an image/figure is set to gallery_thumbnail, that image/figure will be used as the gallery thumbnail for this file.
+  1. **alt** - If the alt attribute of an image/figure is set to ``gallery_thumbnail``, that image/figure will be used as the gallery thumbnail for this file.
   2. **first/last** - If there are multiple images that can be used as the gallery thumbnail, the first/last image will be selected.
-You can specify the strategy by setting the thumbnail_strategy in the configuration file.
-The default value is first.
+You can specify the strategy by setting the ``thumbnail_strategy`` in the configuration file.
+The default value is ``first``.
   3. **code/markdown** - For Jupyter notebook files, both markdown and code cells can contain images.
-You can specify the strategy by setting the notebook_thumbnail_strategy in the configuration file.
-The default value is code.
+You can specify the strategy by setting the ``notebook_thumbnail_strategy`` in the configuration file.
+The default value is ``code``.

 - **no image** - If no image/figure is found, the default thumbnail will be used.